Behaviour Policy Optimization: Provably Lower Variance Return Estimates for Off-Policy Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper we demonstrate that well designed behaviour policies can provably reduce the variance of practical returns estimators for online RL.
 We develop a sound methodology for training variance-reducing behaviour policies which are used to collect off-policy data for concurrently optimizing a target policy.
 Empirically, we show that our approach enables stable and more efficient off-policy RL, compared to the on-policy counterparts.
 Directions for future work include, extending our methodology to other policy-gradient algorithms, e.g., A2C \cite{mnih2016asynchronous}.
 It would also be worth exploring if our methodology is useful for value-based methods, e.g., DDPG \cite{silver2014deterministic}, TD3 \cite{fujimoto2018addressing} and SAC \cite{haarnoja2018soft}.
-Furthermore, an ambitious goal might be to use model-based RL \cite{sutton1990integrated} to assist in designing globally optimal behaviour policies.
+We might also use model-based RL \cite{sutton1990integrated} to assist in designing globally optimal behaviour policies.